 Case ID: 2022/0052

-When a panel of the Parole Board assesses the risk to the public arising from the potential release of a prisoner, can it only take into account allegations if they are proved on the balance of probabilities?
+(1) When the Parole Board assesses the risk to the public arising from the potential release of a prisoner, can it only take into account allegations if they are proved on the balance of probabilities?

-The Respondent challenged that decision by way of judicial review on the basis that the Board, following the Guidance on Allegations (the “Guidance”), took into account unproven allegations about other alleged sexual assaults by the Respondent against other women and girls.
-The High Court dismissed the Respondent’s claim and held that the Decision and the Guidance was lawful.
-On appeal, the Court of Appeal held that the Guidance was unlawful but the Decision was nevertheless lawful, as it had made findings of fact on which it based its assessment of future risk.
-The Board now appeals to the Supreme Court that the Court of Appeal erred in holding that the Guidance was unlawful.
+Mr Pearce challenged the Decision by way of judicial review.
+The High Court dismissed the Mr Pearce’s claim and held that the Decision and the Guidance were lawful.
+On appeal, the Court of Appeal held that the Guidance contained unlawful misstatements of the law regarding the use of unproven allegations in the assessment of risk.
+However, the Decision itself was lawful as the Parole Board had made findings of fact on which it based its assessment of future risk.
+The Parole Board now appeals to the Supreme Court, arguing that the Court of Appeal was wrong to hold that parts of the Guidance were unlawful.

 Parole Board of England and Wales

 (2) Secretary of State for Justice

 Lord Hodge, Lord Kitchin, Lord Hamblen, Lord Richards, Lord Hughes